eneko/eneko.github.io/projects/99-swift-problems/index.md

 A better way, maybe, would be creating an Xcode project for an iOS, OS X or tvOS application or framework.
-This would make it very easy to test your solutions with Unit Tests and to guarantee 100% code coverage.
+This would make it very easy to test your solutions with unit tests and code coverage.
 An OS X command line application would also work, but it will require more configuration to get the unit tests ready.